For The Pleasure of Seeing Her Again

 Director John Vreeke has developed a nicely paced play that never lags

-created a series of screens that allow an ethereal, dream-like quality to
+has created a series of screens that allow an ethereal, dream-like

 Bruce Holmes does an admiral job as the ever-aging Narrator.
 Starting

-the young man on the outset of becoming "something."
-What he is becoming
+finally the young man on the outset of becoming "something."
+What he is

-he is not sure, just that he is embarking on his life journey while his
+becoming he is not sure, just that he is embarking on his life journey

 Mother's is nearing an end.